 Making an application for free school meals

-The school will only receive this funding if the parents of eligible pupils make an application, so if you are in receipt of any of the benefits listed underneath, we would encourage you to apply.
-For each successful application, the school will receive an extra £1320 per pupil to support learning.
+The school will only receive this funding if the parents of eligible pupils make an application, so if you are in receipt of any of the benefits listed below, we would encourage you to apply.
+For each successful application, the school will receive an extra £1320 per pupil per year to support learning.